The Wedding of Catherine & Stuart

 Richard Miller Photography

 With a 1 pm ceremony, this couple spent their day focusing on the good things: spending time with their guests, enjoying good food and drink (including the bride’s fave Martin Miller’s gin) and dancing well into the evening.
-Having chosen Tower Hill Barns after falling in love with the venue when attending a friend’s wedding here years earlier, the pair went with a classic all-white look and a stunning Essence of Australia dress, photography by Richard Miller, and a chilled-out approach to wedding planning (knowing our wedding coordinators had everything in-hand).
+Having chosen Tower Hill Barns after falling in love with the venue when attending a friend’s wedding here years earlier, the pair went with a classic all-white look and a stunning Essense of Australia dress, photography by Richard Miller, and a chilled-out approach to wedding planning (knowing our wedding coordinators had everything in-hand).

 On choosing their venue: